wonderwhy-er/openai-image-evolution/README.md

-# OpenAI Image Model Evolution Comparison
+# OpenAI Image Model Evolution Comparison made with Visual Studio Code Agentinc mode and Sonnet 3.7 - pure vibe coding style

 This project demonstrates the evolution of OpenAI's image generation capabilities by comparing the outputs of three different models side by side:
 - **DALL-E 2** (2022) - OpenAI's second-generation image model